Batona Trail: History

-In 2012 the trail was rerouted in two areas.
+In 2012, the trail was rerouted in two areas.
 The first was in Bass River State Forest, which is the southernmost part of the trail.
 The second area is around Chatsworth.
 Both of the rerouted sections go through quieter areas and bypass paved roads and power lines where the trail originally ran.
 The Chatsworth section puts the trail through the northern section of the Franklin Parker Preserve.
-Both of these reroutings have added about 2 mi to the overall trail length.
+Both of these reroutes have added about 2 mi to the overall trail length.

 Flora and fauna

 Although the Pine Barrens, as the name suggests, are mainly flat pine forests, there is a large variety of plants and animals along the trail.
 The pines include, primarily, pitch pine (Pinus rigida), and shortleaf pine (Pinus echinata).
 White pine (Pinus strobus) and loblolly pine (Pinus taeda) typically occur only where deliberately planted, and Virginia pine (Pinus virginiana) is sporadic, usually in atypical areas.
 The most common vegetation community type in uplands is Pine/Oak Forest, composed of the typical pines and various oaks (Quercus spp.), with an understory of ericaceous shrubs, mainly huckleberries (Gaylussacia spp.).
-The wetlands are typically stands of Atlantic white cedar (Chamaecyparis thyoides), or mixed hardwood swamps mainly composed of red maple (Acer rubrum), black gum (Nyssa sylvatica), gray birch (Betula populifolia), swamp magnolia (Magnolia virginiana), and highbush blueberry (Vaccinium corymbosum).
-Another very common wetland forest is the Pitch Pine Lowland, which is dominated by pitch pine, but may include a wide variety of the other wetland species.
+The wetlands are typically stood of Atlantic white cedar (Chamaecyparis thyoides), or mixed hardwood swamps mainly composed of red maple (Acer rubrum), black gum (Nyssa sylvatica), gray birch (Betula populifolia), swamp magnolia (Magnolia virginiana), and highbush blueberry (Vaccinium corymbosum).
+Another very common wetland forest is the Pitch Pine Lowland, which is dominated by pitch pine, but may include a wide variety of other wetland species.
 Another common tree seen along the trail is the sassafras (Sassafras albidum).

 There are a number of wild edibles, such as berries from bearberry (Arctostaphylos uva-ursi), teaberry (Gaultheria procumbens), huckleberry (Gaylussacia spp.), blackberry (Rubus spp.), cranberry (Vaccinium macrocarpon), and blueberry (Vaccinium spp.); young shoots from briers (Smilax spp.); and acorns from oaks.
-There is a diverse range of other plants, to include a wide variety of shrubs, grasses, sedges, rushes, ferns, mosses, and herbaceous wildflowers.
+There is a diverse range of other plants, including a wide variety of shrubs, grasses, sedges, rushes, ferns, mosses, and herbaceous wildflowers.
 Notable plants that may be seen along the trail include wild orchids; carnivorous plants such as the sundews (Drosera spp.), the pitcher plant (Sarracenia purpurea), and the bladderworts (Utricularia spp.); and the prickly pear cactus (Opuntia humifusa).